 When marketing and advertising your property, it pays to get creative and diversify your efforts.
 In a previous article, we discussed how any size property could benefit from advertising in airline magazines.
 Airports are another great place to advertise your property on a local or regional level.
 Like magazines, airports are unique because they offer a hyper-targeted audience.
 While advertising in an airport, you know that 100% of the people seeing your ads are interested in some sort of travel.

-In a study conducted by the Civil Aviation Authority (UK), they point out some impressive stats related to airport advertisements.
-In their study, they found that 85% of passengers enjoy airport advertising and 85% of passengers are open to finding out about new products and services through these channels.
+In a study conducted by the Civil Aviation Authority (UK), they pointed out some impressive stats related to airport advertisements.
+In their study, they found that 85% of passengers enjoy airport advertising, and 85% of passengers are open to finding out about new products and services through these channels.

-Also, 71% of air travelers say that they have time to read advertisements and that 73% of frequent travelers take the time to read them.
+Also, 71% of air travelers say that they have time to read advertisements, and 73% of frequent travelers take the time to read them.

-The most important statistics from this study show that travelers are looking to plan their next trip while they’re already travelling.
-85% of air travelers think about booking their next trip at the airport and 64% of arriving passengers are looking for ideas for their next trip.
+The most important statistics from this study show that travelers are looking to plan their next trip while they’re already traveling.
+85% of air travelers consider booking their next trip at the airport, and 64% of arriving passengers are looking for ideas for their next trip.

 Your local or regional airport could prove to be a lucrative marketing channel.

 There are many different types of airport advertising.
 From billboard-type banners to digital ads on the airport’s wifi, each airport has many different options when it comes to advertising.
 Here are some examples of common airport advertising platforms: